piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 ### Unit 6 Task A

-I have been given a task to perform K-means clustering on a provided set of data (which you can find here)
+I have been given a task to perform K-means clustering on a provided set of data ([which you can find here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/ml_source/Unit06%20iris.csv))

 ### Unit 6 Task B

+I have been given a task to perform K-means clustering on a provided set of data ([which you can find here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/ml_source/Unit06%20wine.csv))

 ### Unit 6 Task C

+I have been given a task to perform K-means clustering on a provided set of data ([which you can find here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/ml_source/Unit06%20weatherAUS.csv))

 ### Unit 7
 ### Unit 8